resources

 View Safe Walking Routes Here

-• It is illegal to pass a bus that is loading or unloading children.
+• It’s illegal to pass a school bus when it’s loading or unloading.

 Americans with Disabilities Act (ADA) Statement